Nyx0uf/NYXImagesKit/readme.md

 ### UIImage+Masking ###

-This category is composed of a single method which allow to mask an image with another image, you just have to create the mask image you desire.
+This category is composed of a single method which allows to mask an image with another image, you just have to create the mask image you desire.

 	UIImage* masked = [myImage maskWithImage:[UIImage imageNamed:@"mask.png"]];